 What laws protect women on breast feeding or pumping when returning work?

-Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against employee for choosing to breasted or pump milk while at work.
+Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against employee for choosing to breast feed or pump milk while at work.

 The law further guarantees breastfeeding mothers the right to pump milk at work for three years after giving birth.
 Employers are required to give employees at least 20 minutes for each break and must give nursing mothers a break once every three hours.
 Employees have the right to use paid break or meal times, or reasonable unpaid break times, to pump milk.